wwpass/gluu/INSTALLATION.md

  Check them for any errors.
 Erros in `wwpass` interception script are also displayed in Gluu web interface at "Configuration -> Manage Custom scripts".
 If there are any errors in the script, it's name will be red and in script editing for there will be a red button "Show Error".

- Feel free to contact WWPass at: support@wwpass.com if you have trouble integrating WWPass in your Gluu setup
+ Feel free to contact WWPass at support@wwpass.com if you have trouble integrating WWPass in your Gluu setup